Korean reunification

 Korean reunification is the hypothetical unification of North Korea and South Korea into a singular Korean sovereign state.
-The process towards reunification of the peninsula while still maintaining two opposing regimes was started by the June 15th North–South Joint Declaration in June 2000, was reaffirmed by the October 4th Declaration in October 2007 and the Panmunjom Declaration in April 2018.
-In the Panmunjom Declaration, the two countries agreed to work to officially end the Korean conflict in the future.

-Prior to the First World War and Korea under Japanese rule (1910–1945), all of Korea had been unified as a single state for over a millennium, notably under the Goryeo and Joseon dynasties (the latter of which was declared the Korean Empire in 1897).
-After the end of World War II in 1945 and during the beginning of the Cold War, Korea had a unified government, the People's Republic of Korea.
-However, this would be brief and serve as the last government, as Korea was divided into two countries along the 38th parallel (now the Korean Demilitarized Zone) in 1948.
-After World War II, North Korea was occupied by the Soviet Union, and later administered by the Workers' Party of Korea under Kim Il Sung.
-South Korea was occupied by the United States, later becoming independent under dictator Syngman Rhee.
+Prior to World War I and Korea under Japanese rule (1910–1945), all of Korea had been unified as a single state for over a millennium, notably under the Goryeo and Joseon dynasties (the latter of which was declared the Korean Empire in 1897).
+After the end of World War II in 1945, Korea was divided along the 38th parallel (now the Korean Demilitarized Zone).
+North Korea was occupied by the Soviet Union, and later administered by the Workers' Party of Korea under Kim Il Sung.
+South Korea was occupied by the United States, later becoming independent under Syngman Rhee.
 Both governments of the two new Korean states claimed to be the sole legitimate government of all of Korea.
 The Korean War, which began in June 1950, ended in a stalemate in July 1953.

-Even after the end of the Korean War, reunification proved a challenge as the two countries increasingly diverged at a steady pace.
-The relations between North and South Korea warmed somewhat in early 2000s and again in late 2010s when South Korea pursued the Sunshine Policy of greater engagement with the North, though relations have subsequently deteriorated.
-Further deterioration has also been seen in 2024, with Kim Jong Un officially "ruling out unification" with South Korea, and subsequently demolishing the Arch of Reunification in Pyongyang.
-In the recent decades, public support for reunification in South Korea has dropped, especially among the younger generation.
+After the end of the Korean War, cooperation proved a challenge as the two countries increasingly diverged at a steady pace.
+The relations between North and South Korea warmed during the 2000s, when South Korea pursued the Sunshine Policy of greater engagement with the North, and again in late 2010s.
+The two countries declared moving towards reunification of the peninsula while still maintaining two opposing regimes at the June 15th North–South Joint Declaration in June 2000, was reaffirmed by 4 October Declaration in October 2007 and the Panmunjom Declaration in April 2018.
+In the Panmunjom Declaration, the two countries agreed to work to officially end the Korean conflict in the future.
+Subsequently, the relations have since deteriorated.

+In 2024, North Korean leader Kim Jong Un officially "ruled out unification" with South Korea and instead described the relationship as one between "two hostile states", demolishing the Arch of Reunification in Pyongyang and removing references to reunification in media and art, most notably changing the lyrics of the National Anthem.
+Although South Korea continues its official territorial claims over North Korea and actively operates relevant government agencies such as the Ministry of Unification, public support for reunification has been rapidly declining in recent decades, especially among the younger generation.
+Polls in 2025 showed that, for the first time in history, a majority of South Koreans did not favour reunification with the North.
+In 2026, North Korea withdrew its claim to sovereignty over South Korea by defining its territory as "bordering the Republic of Korea" in a new constitutional amendment.